pierrediedhiou/cybersecurity-journey/glossary.md

 - **Metasploit** — Popular penetration testing framework for exploiting vulnerabilities
 - **MITM** — Man In The Middle attack, intercepting communication between two parties
+- **Modulo** — Mathematical operation that returns the remainder of a division.
+Written as % or mod
+  - Example: 10 % 3 = 1
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services